aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/multisig_account.md

 # Module `0x1::multisig_account`

 Enhanced multisig account standard on Aptos.
-This is different from the native multisig scheme support enforced via the account's auth key.

-This module allows creating a flexible and powerful multisig account with seamless support for updating owners without changing the auth key.
-Users can choose to store transaction payloads waiting for owner signatures on chain or off chain (primary consideration is decentralization/transparency vs gas cost).

-The multisig account is a resource account underneath.
-By default, it has no auth key and can only be controlled via the special multisig transaction flow.
-However, owners can create a transaction to change the auth key to match a private key off chain if so desired.

-Transactions need to be executed in order of creation, similar to transactions for a normal Aptos account (enforced with account nonce).

-The flow is like below:
-1. Owners can create a new multisig account by calling create (signer is default single owner) or with create_with_owners where multiple initial owner addresses can be specified.
-This is different (and easier) from the native multisig scheme where the owners' public keys have to be specified.
-Here, only addresses are needed.
-2. Owners can be added/removed any time by calling add_owners or remove_owners.
-The transactions to do still need to follow the k-of-n scheme specified for the multisig account.
-3. To create a new transaction, an owner can call create_transaction with the transaction payload.
-This will store the full transaction payload on chain, which adds decentralization (censorship is not possible as the data is available on chain) and makes it easier to fetch all transactions waiting for execution.
-If saving gas is desired, an owner can alternatively call create_transaction_with_hash where only the payload hash is stored.
-Later execution will be verified using the hash.
-Only owners can create transactions and a transaction id (incremeting id) will be assigned.
-4. To approve or reject a transaction, other owners can call approve() or reject() with the transaction id.
-5. If there are enough approvals, any owner can execute the transaction using the special MultisigTransaction type with the transaction id if the full payload is already stored on chain or with the transaction payload if only a hash is stored.
-Transaction execution will first check with this module that the transaction payload has gotten enough signatures.
+This is different from the native multisig scheme support enforced via<br/> the account&apos;s auth key.<br/><br/> This module allows creating a flexible and powerful multisig account with seamless support for updating owners<br/> without changing the auth key.
+Users can choose to store transaction payloads waiting for owner signatures on chain<br/> or off chain (primary consideration is decentralization/transparency vs gas cost).<br/><br/> The multisig account is a resource account underneath.
+By default, it has no auth key and can only be controlled via<br/> the special multisig transaction flow.
+However, owners can create a transaction to change the auth key to match a<br/> private key off chain if so desired.<br/><br/> Transactions need to be executed in order of creation, similar to transactions for a normal Aptos account (enforced<br/> with account nonce).<br/><br/> The flow is like below:<br/> 1.
+Owners can create a new multisig account by calling create (signer is default single owner) or with<br/> create_with_owners where multiple initial owner addresses can be specified.
+This is different (and easier) from<br/> the native multisig scheme where the owners&apos; public keys have to be specified.
+Here, only addresses are needed.<br/> 2.
+Owners can be added/removed any time by calling add_owners or remove_owners.
+The transactions to do still need<br/> to follow the k&#45;of&#45;n scheme specified for the multisig account.<br/> 3.
+To create a new transaction, an owner can call create_transaction with the transaction payload.
+This will store<br/> the full transaction payload on chain, which adds decentralization (censorship is not possible as the data is<br/> available on chain) and makes it easier to fetch all transactions waiting for execution.
+If saving gas is desired,<br/> an owner can alternatively call create_transaction_with_hash where only the payload hash is stored.
+Later execution<br/> will be verified using the hash.
+Only owners can create transactions and a transaction id (incremeting id) will be<br/> assigned.<br/> 4.
+To approve or reject a transaction, other owners can call approve() or reject() with the transaction id.<br/> 5.
+If there are enough approvals, any owner can execute the transaction using the special MultisigTransaction type<br/> with the transaction id if the full payload is already stored on chain or with the transaction payload if only a<br/> hash is stored.
+Transaction execution will first check with this module that the transaction payload has gotten<br/> enough signatures.
 If so, it will be executed as the multisig account.
-The owner who executes will pay for gas.
-6. If there are enough rejections, any owner can finalize the rejection by calling execute_rejected_transaction().

-Note that this multisig account model is not designed to use with a large number of owners.
-The more owners there are, the more expensive voting on transactions will become.
-If a large number of owners is designed, such as in a flat governance structure, clients are encouraged to write their own modules on top of this multisig account module and implement the governance voting logic on top.
+The owner who executes will pay for gas.<br/> 6.
+If there are enough rejections, any owner can finalize the rejection by calling execute_rejected_transaction().<br/><br/> Note that this multisig account model is not designed to use with a large number of owners.
+The more owners there<br/> are, the more expensive voting on transactions will become.
+If a large number of owners is designed, such as in a<br/> flat governance structure, clients are encouraged to write their own modules on top of this multisig account module<br/> and implement the governance voting logic on top.

 -  [Resource `MultisigAccount`](#0x1_multisig_account_MultisigAccount)